keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus200.md

 * To practice reflect thinking upon our own lives, beliefs, attitudes, culture, and goals, in order to become more thoughtful human beings in the pursuit of goodness, truth, and beauty.

 ## Scope and Sequence
-This course focuses on an ecclectic set of eleven related themes: Truth, Socrates, Causes, Logic, God, Evil, Time, Empiricism, Miracles,  Cosmos, and the Tree of Life.
+This course focuses on an eclectic set of eleven related themes: Truth, Socrates, Causes, Logic, God, Evil, Time, Empiricism, Miracles,  Cosmos, and the Tree of Life.
 Each Unit consists of readings, quizzes, and philosophical dialogue.
 There are five papers and two quarter tests.

 ### Grading
 You will be graded equally on each component, plus applicable extra credit.